RSC-RP/cutandrun_nf/workflow_docs/run_workflow.md

 | read2             | Contain absolute filepaths to read 2 in paired-end fastqs.                                                                                                                                                                                                                                                                                                                                      |
 | single_end        | For CUT&RUN data it should always be \[false\] case-sensitive.                                                                                                                                                                                                                                                                                                                                  |

+### Example Sample Sheets

-Below is an example of a complete sample sheet for use in the pipeline, which can be edited for your own samples in `test_data/test_dataset_sample_sheet.csv`.
+**1)** Below is an example of a complete sample sheet for use in the pipeline, which can be edited for your own samples in `test_data/test_dataset_sample_sheet.csv`.

+- It contains IgG control samples for peak calling.
+- This sample sheets OK to use even if you elect to skip IgG normalization in SEACR or use IgG background in MACS2.
+The pipeline will simply not use the controls.
+- Use `threshold`, and `no_control_macs2` parameters in `nextflow.config` to change this.

 | sample | sample_id   | single_end | target_or_control | read1                                                                                         | read2                                                                                         |
 |:-------|:------------|:-----------|:------------------|:----------------------------------------------------------------------------------------------|:----------------------------------------------------------------------------------------------|